Triangle University Internship Program, May 2017

-The Triangle University Internship Program will launch a two-month initiative in May 2017, bringing together local graduate students and practicing classroom teachers in a unique collaboration.
-Participants will work together to enhance their own curricular and pedagogical knowledge and skills as well as to develop diverse materials and lessons that explore cross-curricular connections within the humanities.
+The Triangle University Internship Program launched a two-month initiative in May 2017, bringing together local graduate students and practicing classroom teachers in a unique collaboration.
+Participants worked together to enhance their own curricular and pedagogical knowledge and skills as well as to develop diverse materials and lessons that explore cross-curricular connections within the humanities.

 In spring 2016, the Center organized and hosted a series of activities designed to train PhD students in the humanities in curriculum design and lesson development.
 Recruited in collaboration with Duke University and the University of North Carolina at Chapel Hill, eight students from four disciplines (American studies, art history, English literature, and history) attended five sessions at the Center and received immersive feedback on their work in a seminar.
 The primary goals of this program were: